libdebug/libdebug/README.md

 With libdebug you have full control of the flow of your debugged executable.
 With it you can:
 - Access process memory and registers
 - Control the execution flow of the process
-- Hook and hijack syscalls
+- Handle and hijack syscalls
-- Hook and hijack signals
+- Catch and hijack signals
 - Debug multithreaded applications with ease
 - Seamlessly switch to GDB for interactive analysis
 - Soon to be multiarch (currently only supports Linux AMD64)